muppet9010/Factorio-Biter-Reincarnation/README.md

-# Factorio-Biter-Death-Tree-Explosion
+# Factorio-Biter-Reincarnation

-When a Biter or Spitter dies one or more trees will appear in their spot.
-Occasioanlly the deaths will cause an explosion and fire.
+When a Biter or Spitter dies it tries to reincarnate into the true perpetual enemy, a tree.
+Occasionally the very angry ones fail and burst into flames.

-The tree type (living and dead) is randomly selected based on approperiate types for the tile that the biter dies on.
-Only base game tiles and tree types are supported.
-When the death is on a player place floor the underlying tile type is used.
+The tree type (living and dead) will be biome appropriate for where the biter dies.
+Only base game tiles and tree types are supported as the mod uses the base game's map generation noise layers.
+When the death is on a player placed floor the underlying tile type is used.
+There is a 1% chance of a biter death causing a tree fire.